If you search for a social media publishing API, you will usually find one of two things:

 What a real publishing API should include

-A stable workflow should validate before apply instead of discovering errors at send time.
+Provider-aware checks before apply, instead of discovering errors at send time.

 socialclaw validate -f schedule.json --json